 Lewisham Refugee and Migrant Network (LRMN)

-Offer confidential immigration, housing and welfare benefits advice to people from refugee, asylum seeker and migrant backgrounds living in Lewisham and neighbouring boroughs.
+LRMN offer confidential immigration, housing and welfare benefits advice to people from refugee, asylum seeker and migrant backgrounds living in Lewisham and neighbouring boroughs.
 Have many wellbeing services at LRMN, including counselling and emotional support.
-Some of our projects are tailored to specific experiences – such as our Women Together project which supports migrant women who have experienced trauma due to gender-based abuse.
+Some of their projects are tailored to specific experiences – such as our Women Together project which supports migrant women who have experienced trauma due to gender-based abuse.

 METRO offer practical support, advice, advocacy, mental-health drop-ins, onwards referrals and peer-led social groups for people in the LGBTQIA+ community.